Courtesy of B. Brian Foster

 “Film allows me to explore how identity is constructed, not just in terms of race, but also place and space,” Foster said.

-Villanova said Foster could offer students a rare opportunity to engage with a scholar whose research crosses disciplinary boundaries.
+Vilanova said Foster could offer students a rare opportunity to engage with a scholar whose research crosses disciplinary boundaries.

 He also said providing a visual window into the day-to-day realities of Black life in the South pushes students to think more deeply about the societal and cultural forces at play.

-“(Foster’s films) allow audiences to see and feel the experiences of people in ways that written scholarship alone often can’t capture,” Villanova said.
+“(Foster’s films) allow audiences to see and feel the experiences of people in ways that written scholarship alone often can’t capture,” Vilanova said.
 “It’s rare to find a scholar who can connect so seamlessly with both academic and non-academic audiences.”

 Council said Foster’s perspective challenges traditional discussions about Black southerners at Northern institutions like Lehigh.